aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 # Summary

-When CDK version `2.0` is released to General Availability (GA), the main Construct Library package that we vend will no longer contain unstable code.
+When CDK version `2.0` is released to General Availability (GA), the single monolithic Construct Library package we vend will no longer allow breaking changes in its main modules.
-Unstable modules, including modules in Developer Preview, will be vended separately.
+Unstable modules, which include both modules that are Experimental, and in Developer Preview, will be vended separately.
 Users will not experience breaking changes in minor releases of the CDK unless they explicitly opt-in to using unstable APIs.

 # Motivation